get your free guide!

-As the United States grapples with political polarization, we are seized with our differences and disagreements.
-The pandemic exacerbated our disconnection from each other.
-We are struggling to find common ground and engage in meaningful peacebuilding conversations.
+The United States is grappling with polarization.
+Seized with our differences and disagreements, Americans are struggling to find common ground and engage in meaningful conversations across traditional divides.

 According to March 2024 polling by PBS NewsHour, one in five adults believe Americans may have to resort to violence to get the country back on track.
 The number of Americans who support violent protests has doubled over the last decade.

-When you add in that nearly half of Americans distrust the government, and we have easy access to guns…
+When you add in that Americans increasingly distrust the government, and we have easy access to guns…

 …the potential for political violence increases.